dumux/dumux/examples/2pinfiltration/README.md

         lensLowerLeft_ = getParam<GlobalPosition>("SpatialParams.LensLowerLeft");
         lensUpperRight_ = getParam<GlobalPosition>("SpatialParams.LensUpperRight");
 ```
 we set the parameters for the material law (here Van-Genuchten Law).
-First we set the residual saturations for the wetting phase and the non-wetting phase. lensMaterialParams_ are the material parameters define the material parameters for the lens while outerMaterialParams_ define material marams for the rest of the domain
+First we set the residual saturations for the wetting phase and the non-wetting phase. lensMaterialParams_ define the material parameters for the lens while outerMaterialParams_ define material params for the rest of the domain.
 ```cpp
         lensMaterialParams_.setSwr(0.18);
         lensMaterialParams_.setSnr(0.0);